pradeep87giri/expressvpn_qa/README.md

 A static HTML Report is also generated(index.html) in "playwright-report" folder.
 For converting HTML Reports to zip file "adm-zip" library is used, the logic is implemented in `global-teardown.ts` , to make sure this runs after all the test are executed and after reports are generated, `global-teardown.ts` is given as a parameter for "globalTeardown" in `playwright.config.ts` file.
 Results are generated as `report.zip` in project directory.

+## Note
-**Please note that on executing first time, Visual comparison test case will fail as it will capture the snapshot as a base reference.
-On next executions it will compare current execution's screenshot with base screenshot.**
+*On first time execution Visual comparison test case will fail as it will capture the snapshot as a base reference.
+On next executions it will compare current execution's screenshot with base screenshot.*

 <!-- MARKDOWN LINKS & IMAGES -->